Updated Fri, 02 Sep 2022 01:56:08 +0000

-The Brain Observatory Toolbox (BOT) provides a uniform interface to access and use these Visual Coding neural datasets.
+The Brain Observatory Toolbox (BOT) provides a uniform interface to access and use the Visual Coding neural datasets.

-- Tabular indexing or unique item identifiers allow specific item selection from item tables, for inspection and analysis as item objects
+- Item tables support all tabular operations, including tabular indexing which enables specific dataset item selection for inspection and analysis as item objects

-- Item object methods are used to compute values requiring additional user-specified arguments
+- Some item objects also have methods to compute values requiring additional user-specified arguments

 - MATLAB (R2021a)

 - Image Processing Toolbox (if running the Visual Coding 2P demonstration

 Initial engineering work was supported by the Foundation of Psychocultural Research and Sherman Fairchild Award at Hampshire College and hosted by the Center for Brains, Minds, and Machines at the Massachusetts Institute of Technology.